 Make your brand community share-worthy

 A brand community offers the most value when it’s continually growing and thriving.
-You need to give your engaged community members a reason to share your community with others to keep growing sustainably.
+You must give your engaged community members a reason to share your community with others to keep growing sustainably.

-Powerful brand advocates are often the most valuable marketing tool since people are 4 times more likely to buy when referred from a friend.
+Powerful brand advocates are often the most valuable marketing tool since 92% of consumers admit they trust referrals from friends and family more than any form of advertising.
 Embedding sharing actions such as referral programs, or social media earning opportunities into your rewards program is a great way to encourage your brand members to share your program.

-One of the best ways to bridge the gap from the share to join phases is through referral programs.
+Referral programs are one of the best ways to bridge the gap from the share to join phases.
 When engaged customers share the brand with their network they are essentially driving the joining action and restarting the brand community cycle with a new member.

 The discount from a referral is an incentive to join a new brand community for the newcomer and the points or discounts for the existing member are an incentive to share the program.
-Operating in the B2B market, Packlane was able to harness the power of a strong referral program to achieve $456 in monthly ad save and attract 28,000 new program members in just 8 months.
+As the UK’s first-ever leak-proof period wear, WUKA faced a lot of stigma and doubt from consumers when launching in 2017.
+The feminine hygiene brand was able to overcome these obstacles by leveraging the power of a referral program, rewarding both new and returning customers with £5 off their order.

 One of the other best ways to get members to share your brand community is online through social media.
-In fact, your most engaged members are already sharing content on social media, so rewarding them for these actions further encourages that behavior.
+Your most engaged members are already sharing content on social media, so rewarding them for these actions further encourages that behavior.
 This type of social engagement also provides valuable user-generated content you can share that exposes your brand to an even larger audience.

 Finally, people like to hear how your brand is affecting other members of your brand community.
-Including customer stories or testimonials on your website are another way to allow your customers to inspire one another.
-Packlane’s customer success story is a great example of displaying their dedication to their customers in an extremely shareable video format.
+Including customer stories or testimonials on your social profiles or website are another way to allow your customers to inspire one another.
+WUKA’s user-generated content that it shares on its profile is a great example of displaying its dedication to its customers in an extremely shareable video format.

 Give your customers both a reason and method to share your brand community, and sit back, relax, and watch it grow!

-- Include a referral program to close the loop from the sharing to joining phase.
+- Include a referral program to close the loop from the sharing to the joining phase.

 - Reward members for social media sharing to increase brand exposure to new audiences.